the-teachingRSE-project/competencies/survey.md

 ### FAIRness of RSE-related materials

+FIXME: Should we call it (open) educational resources, as that seems to be the technical term?

 Due to the ever-evolving nature of skills and infrastructure in the RSE field, training material is often version-controlled, so that trainers can update it between iterations.
 For example, core lessons from the Carpentries and CodeRefinery